Monkey Bars

 - mix until completely incorporated

-- stir in the chocolate chips
+- set aside two spoonfuls of mini chocolate chips then stir in the remaining chocolate chips

 - spread in the greased 15x10x1 baking sheet

-- bake in 350˚ for 25 minutes
+- bake in 350˚ for 25-28 minutes or untit the bars are puffy and baked through

-Nutrition Information
+Nutrition

 Would you mind pinning this recipe?!?
 Thanks so much!